Landing Page Optimization for Better CPC Performance

 How Landing Page Optimization Improves Google Ads Performance

-Landing page improvements can directly impact your:
+Landing page optimization directly impacts:

-• Ad Rank
+• Ad Rank (better visibility)

-• Cost-Per-Click (CPC)
+• Cost-Per-Click (CPC) (lower costs)

 • Click-Through Rate (CTR)